 Sunday, September 30, 2012

 I am migrating!
-I have a new website and blog in one at Artist • Teacher • Journal.
+I have a new website and blog in one at ChristineKMiller.com.
 My other website through Apple's me.com went away, so I made a bold move to incorporate both together.
-If you have enjoyed my posts, please come visit me there - there's a lot of art adventure going on!
+If you have enjoyed my posts, please come visit me there and see the new artwork I have been creating!
 Thanks for following me!

 Sunday, March 25, 2012